 E04: We Can Always Just Overwhelm the Vagus Nerve with Another Sensation

 When the Gage presentation falls apart, Marty comes up with a last-ditch plan that includes orchestrating a move that a volatile Ellis doesn't want.
 Jeannie has a less-than-encouraging meeting with a headhunter regarding her prospects in the job market.
 Doug petitions to join Clyde and Kelsey’s new business venture.

-E05: The Urge to Save Humanity is Almost Always a Front for the Urge to Rule
+E05: The Urge to Save Humanity is Almost Always a False Front for the Urge to Rule